-- Utilize compliance information.
-Compliance activities for regulated entities are used to calculate an overall Compliance History classification that is then used by the TCEQ in many regulatory decisions, such as determination of issuance or renewal of permits, development of stricter permit conditions, or even assessment of higher enforcement penalties for documented violations. - Encourage voluntary audits.
-In accordance with statute, the TCEQ implements the Texas Environmental, Health, and Safety Audit Privilege Act, which offers incentives for regulated entities to conduct voluntary audits at their facilities or operations.
+Utilize compliance information.
+Compliance activities for regulated entities are used to calculate an overall Compliance History classification that is then used by TCEQ in many regulatory decisions, such as

+- Encourage voluntary audits.
+In accordance with statute, TCEQ implements the Texas Environmental, Health, and Safety Audit Privilege Act, which offers incentives for regulated entities to conduct voluntary audits at their facilities or operations.
 These audits assess their compliance with environmental, health, and safety regulations and their implementation of prompt corrective action.
 By offering this audit incentive, regulated entities have been able to identify and disclose violations and achieve compliance without the agency undertaking the traditional investigation and enforcement process. - Timely processing of civil enforcement cases and criminal investigations.
 The agency processes cases and investigations using effective and efficient methods to obtain optimum results. - Utilizing reliable technology to assess compliance.
-The TCEQ continues to invest in technology such as the optical gas-imaging camera and other monitoring and sampling equipment for emergency-response and compliance determinations.

-- Exploring new strategies for compliance monitoring.
-Given ever-expanding regulated universes and data advancements, the TCEQ continues to examine new methods for desktop audits and screening tools that allow staff to identify problematic facilities most in need of on-site investigations.
-This approach allows the TCEQ to incorporate risk-assessment techniques to focus investigative efforts where environmental protection has the greatest impact. - Staffing.
-The TCEQ promotes efficiency through ongoing division, office, and agencywide evaluations of programs and staffing resources, ensuring that organizational structures and staffing are tailored, eliminating redundancies and streamlining as necessary to ensure cost-effective execution of the agency's mission.
+TCEQ continues to invest in technology such as the optical gas-imaging camera (OGIC), UltraRAE, and other monitoring and sampling equipment for emergency-response and compliance determinations.
+Recently included in this investment are upgrades to equipment and instrumentation used in conducting mobile monitoring of air quality and sharing of data between remote locations and TCEQ headquarters for more timely decision-making. - Exploring new strategies for compliance monitoring.
+Given ever-expanding regulated universes and data advancements, TCEQ continues to examine new methods for investigations, desktop audits, and screening tools-such as flyovers utilizing the OGIC-that allow staff to identify problematic facilities most in need of on-site investigations.
+This approach allows TCEQ to incorporate risk-assessment techniques to focus investigative efforts where environmental protection has the greatest impact. - Improve criminal investigations through partnerships.
+TCEQ continuously improves the criminalinvestigation process by developing and maintaining good relationships with Texas Environmental Task Force participants (including Texas Governor's Office, Texas Parks and Wildlife Department, Texas Railroad Commission, Texas Attorney General's Office, Texas Department of Public Safety, Texas General Land Office, Travis County, U.S. Attorney's Office, U.S. Department of Transportation, U.S. Environmental Protection Agency, U.S. Fish and Wildlife Service, the Federal Bureau of Investigation, and the U.S. Coast Guard).
+This creates additional opportunities for improvement in investigative techniques and leverages resources across state and federal agencies. - Maintain Tier II Chemical Reporting Program.
+By serving as the state repository for chemical inventory reports required under both the federal Emergency Planning and Community Right-to-Know Act and the Texas Community Right-to-Know Act, TCEQ has streamlined the annual reporting process and has successfully improved the accuracy of data and fees collected. - Staffing.
+TCEQ promotes efficiency through ongoing division, office, and agency-wide evaluations of programs and staffing resources.
+The agency ensures that organizational structures and staffing are tailored, eliminating redundancies and streamlining as necessary to ensure cost-effective execution of the agency's mission.